 This winter sangria was the first sangrai I ever tried my hand at – and it’s still an absolute favorite of ours!

-When we entertain, I’m always serving either an inexpensive charcuterie spread or a comfort entree (it’s recently been this roasted butternut squash pasta).
+When we entertain, I’m always serving either an inexpensive charcuterie spread or a comfort entree.
 Why stress when you’re just trying to catch up with friends and family.

 I don’t consider myself a great mixologist, but I can make a mean sangria!
 This winter sangria recipe needed some updating, but it’s just as delicious now as it was the first time I made it a few years ago!

 Sangria recipes fun combinations of wine, juice, and chopped, fresh fruit.
 Depending on the season and what wine you’re using, the ingredients can be interchanged easily with a delicious new flavor each time.

 Usually I make summer sangrias, but this winter sangria might really be my favorite.
 It’s full of chopped apples and pears.
 I added cinnamon because fall and winter just scream cinnamon, don’t they?